General Mountaineering Situations and Avoidable Mistakes

 - Not knowing how to rig an assisted and unassisted hoist.
 You should be able to assist a partner in a crevasse if they are injured or need your help and cannot ascend the rope.

-- Increasing your fall distance into a crevasse and increasing the extrication work for yourself (or your partner) by allowing excess rope to build up between rope team members.
-Avoid unnecessary slack.
+- Increasing your fall distance into a crevasse and increasing the extrication work for yourself (or your partner) by carrying coils or allowing excess rope to build up between rope team members.
+Avoid unnecessary slack; only a guide knows when it’s appropriate to coil and how to carry excess rope.

 - Shocking or overloading your snow anchor when hoisting a climber from a crevasse, due to the use of mechanical advantage systems.
-Hoisting systems greatly increase the force load transmitted to an anchor, so assure that anchors are constructed with multiple anchor points, redundant and equalized with a cordelette and suited to the load.
+Hoisting systems greatly increase the force load transmitted to an anchor, so assure that anchors are constructed with multiple anchor points, redundant, equalized with a cordelette, and suited to the load.

 - Building an anchor or snow/ice belay with placements all in one plane or glacial feature.
 If such a feature fails, the result could be total anchor failure.
-Be sure that one placement failure cannot affect others.
+Be sure that one placement failure cannot adversely effect others.

 - Using gear inappropriately.
 Double up on critical safety pieces, belays, anchors, and use locking carabiners (or doubled reversed carabiners) where needed.

 - Dropping your rappelling/belaying gear or ascension device and not knowing how to rig alternatives.
-Learn and practice friction knots, the carabiner-brake rappel and Munter Hitch.
+Learn and practice friction knots, the carabiner-brake rappel and Munter Hitch, with gloves on.

 - Failing to have self-check systems and using them.
-Avoid chatting or being otherwise sidetracked while conducting/constructing them.
-(Harness buckle doubled back, helmet on, belay device properly rigged, etc).
-Visually check your partner’s tie-in knots, harness buckle, safety and belay setups also.
+Avoid being distracted while conducting /constructing safety systems.
+(Harness buckle doubled back, helmet on, belay device & back-up properly rigged, etc).
+Visually check your partner’s tie-in knots, harness buckle, safety/belay setups.

-- Getting benighted, or exposing yourself to unnecessary risk because you left the headlamp in your pack or at home.
+- Getting benighted, or exposing yourself to unnecessary risk because you left the headlamp at home.
 A headlamp and batteries are basic equipment even on single day outings.

 - Dropping gear or equipment because pack pockets are left unzipped or open.
 Avoidable/unforgivable.